jruere/multiprocessing-logging/README.md

 # Usage

-When configuring logging, do the following:
+Before you start logging but after you configure the logging framework (maybe with `logging.basicConfig(...)`), do the following:

-    logging.getLogger().addHandler(
+    import multiprocessing_logging

-        multiprocessing_logging.MultiProcessingHandler('worker-logger'))
+    multiprocessing_logging.install_mp_handler()

 and that's it.